AIEdX/bubblspace-ai-persona/README.md

 At its core, bubblspace-persona-ai takes either audio or text input and generates natural-sounding audio output, enabling truly fluid conversations with AI agents.
 Built on a groundbreaking multimodal LLM architecture, it can process both text and human speech directly without requiring a separate Audio Speech Recognition (ASR) stage.

 Bubblspace is a groundbreaking multi-AI agent platform that transforms single documents into various interactive AI experiences.
-Built on advances in multimodal AI (including Ultravox for voice capabilities), our system enables:
+Built on advances in multimodal AI , our system enables:

 - **Document Transformation**: Convert one document into multiple AI-powered formats
 - **Voice-Enabled AI Personas**: Natural audio conversations with AI agents